Smart Link variants (A/B routing)

 What a variant is

-That makes variants ideal when you want separate reporting without creating a completely separate Smart Link for every placement.
+That makes variants ideal when you want separate reporting without creating a completely separate OmniLab Smart Link for every placement.

 When to use variants